nmdp-bioinformatics/seq-ann/README.rst

             }

-Once a sequence has been successfully annotated the gene features and their corresponding sequences are available.
+Once a sequence has been annotated the gene features and their corresponding sequences are available in the returned ``Annotation`` object.
 If a full annotation is not able to be produced then nothing will be returned.
+Below is an example showing how the features can be accessed and printed out.

 .. code-block:: python3